 We recognise that pupils learn at different rates and that there are many factors affecting achievement, including ability, emotional state, age and maturity.
 We believe that many pupils, at some time in their school life, may experience difficulties which affect their learning, and we recognise that these may be long or short term.

-The development of monitoring of the school's work on SEND will be undertaken by the Academy SENCO in consultation with the Executive Principal/Head of School, school staff, Governors, parents, the Local Authority and other external agencies.
+The development of monitoring of the school's work on SEND will be undertaken by the Academy SENCO in consultation with the (Executive) Principal, school staff, Governors, parents, the Local Authority and other external agencies.

 Objectives